Aguas Calientes, Peru: A Complete Guide to the Village of Machu Picchu

 - Traveling to Peru?
 These articles will help you!

-The town of Aguas Calientes justly gets its name from its hot springs.
+The villageof Aguas Calientes, which means “hot waters” in Spanish, gets its name from its hot springs.

-It is the perfect place to relax after a visit to Machu Picchu while waiting for the return train.
+It’s the perfect place to relax after visiting Machu Picchu while waiting for the return train.

 - Price: 20 soles